demisto/content/Packs/Cylance_Protect/Playbooks/playbook-Get_File_Sample_By_Hash_-_Cylance_Protect_v2_README.md

-This playbook returns a file sample to the war-room given the file's SHA256 hash, using Cylance Protect v2 integration.
+This playbook returns a file sample to the War Room given the file's SHA256 hash, using Cylance Protect v2 integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.